Sixth National Government of New Zealand: Issues and controversies

+Education curriculum changes

+In 2026, former Ministry of Education official Claire Coleman, several principals and teachers' associations voiced opposition to the Government's proposed overhaul of the education curriculum across several subjects including physical education, music, technology, the arts, science and social sciences.
+Key grievances included an emphasis on standardised testing, a short timeframe, content overload, insufficient support, and the reduced influence of the Treaty of Waitangi.
+In response to criticism from educators, the Education Minister Erica Stanford said the Government had started an "ambitious reform programme which has prioritised delivery and achievement."
+She disputed claims of insufficient resourcing, saying that the Government had investing in school resources, teacher development, and provided teachers with a curriculum change allowance following negotiations with the New Zealand Educational Institute.

-Proposed electoral law changes
+Electoral law changes

 On 24 July 2025, Justice Minister Goldsmith announced that the Government would introduce new electoral amendment legislation.
 Key provisions include closing voter enrollment 13 days before election day, setting a 12-day advance voting period, automatic enrollment updates, removing the postal requirements for enrollment.
-The Government also intends to ban free food, drink or entertainment within 100 metres of a voting place (subject to an NZ$10,000 fine).
+The Government also intends to ban free food, drink or entertainment within 100 metres of a voting place (subject to a NZ$10,000 fine).
 In addition, the Government will ban all prisoners from voting.
 The Government also intends to raise the donation threshold from NZ$5,000 to NZ$6,000.
 In response, Labour's justice spokesperson Duncan Webb criticised the Government for seeking to restrict the number of people able to exercise their democratic right to vote by scrapping election day enrollments.
 In late July 2025, Attorney-General Judith Collins expressed concern that banning enrollment in the 13 days leading up to election day could breach the New Zealand Bill of Rights Act 1990.
 Collins' report said that these proposed changes could adversely affect young people along with Māori, Pasifika and Asian voters.

-On 29 July, the Government's Electoral Amendment Bill passed its first reading along party lines and was referred to select committee.
+On 29 July 2025, the Government's Electoral Amendment Bill passed its first reading along party lines and was referred to select committee.
 On 30 July, Labour MP Willie Jackson accused the Government of gerrymandering through its proposal to scrap voter registration 12 days before election day.
+On 17 December, the Electoral Amendment Bill passed its third reading and subsequently received royal assent.